-There are 1000's of savings accounts available from the banks, building societies and financial providers in the UK in 2011 so what should you be looking for
+There are 1000's of savings accounts available from the banks, building societies and financial providers

-is whether they are covered under the UK financial services compensation scheme as after the Icelandic banks collapsing it
+in the UK in 2009 so what should you be looking for to get the best savings account?
+The first thing to consider is whether they are covered under the UK financial services compensation scheme as after

-is probably better to be safe than sorry.
-Most savings accounts will be but there are exceptions like the savings accounts
+the Icelandic banks collapsing it is probably better to be safe than sorry.
+Most savings accounts will be but there are exceptions

-from the post office which are covered under the Irish scheme and ING which is covered under the Dutch scheme.
-Remember
+like the savings accounts from the post office which are covered under the Irish scheme and ING which is covered under the

+worth more than this you might want to consider spitting your savings between different savings account providers.
 The next consideration is how quickly you will need access to your savings as the

 best savings accounts offering the highest interest rates to savers will normally require you to lock your savings away for